 Import your plugin and do your expected actions to make the breakpoint you placed at step 2 will be hit.

-Great, you now can debug your platform plugin project as a normal Java project.
+You now can debug your platform plugin project as a normal Java project.

 Step 7: Disconnect and stop debugging